FrontEndFoxes/curriculum/workshop/minis/mini7.md

     <p class="moves">Moves: {{numMoves}}</p>
 </div>
 ```

-By using a `v-for` in the stars, we can loop through that number of stars.
-As people play the game and lose stars, it will automaticaly show the correct number.
+By using a `v-for` in the stars, we can loop through the number of stars stored in our Vuex state.
+As people play the game and lose stars, it will automatically show the correct number.
 We will add that logic once the game is further along.

----
 ### Game Board

-Its time to start building out the game!
+It's time to start building out the game's interface!

-Choose a couple of icons you'd like to use for this project.
-I used a total of 8 icons; making 16 cards on the board.
-[Font-awesome](https://fontawesome.com/icons?from=io) had a lot of icons to choose from!
+Choose a couple of icons you'd like to use for this project (or use the ones listed below).
+You need a total of 8 icons; making 16 cards on the board.
+[Font-awesome](https://fontawesome.com/icons?from=io) has a lot of icons to choose from!

-Once you selected the icons, lets add them to the state in the store `index.js` file as `types`
+Once you select the icons, add them to the state in the store `index.js` file as `types` by adding a comma after `numMoves: 0` and adding this array:

 ```js
 types: ["car", "bug", "paw", "bomb", "gamepad", "diamond", "heart", "bell"]
 ```

-Inside `Home.vue`, add this to the computed properties to import:
+Inside `Home.vue`, add `types` to the computed properties to import:

 ```js
 ...mapState(["stars", "numMoves", "types"])
 ```

-Lets display them in a new section which will hold a list of our cards:
+Let's display them in a new section which will hold a list of our cards.
+Add this section under the closing `</section>` tag in `/views/Home.vue`:

 ```html
 <section id="cards">